open-estuary/estuary/doc/UEFI_Manual.4D02.md

       provision 192.168.1.107 -u sch -p aaa -f CH02TEVBC_V03.bin -a 100000 updatecpld 100000
     ```
  d.
 Power off and reboot board again

 <h2 id="2">Recover the UEFI when it broke</h2>

 Actually the board can restore two UEFI in case of the default one breaks, then you can restore it as following way:

-   1. Power off the board and disconnect power supply.
+   1. Power off the board and disconnect power supply.<br>
-   2. Push the dial switch 's3' to 'off' with a '3' on the board, please check the Hardware Boards to find where it is: http://open-estuary.com/d02-2/.
+   2. Push the dial switch 's3' to 'off' with a '3' on the board, please check the Hardware Boards to find where it is: http://open-estuary.com/d02-2/.<br>
-   3. Power on and enter UEFI SHELL again as above description.
+   3. Power on and enter UEFI SHELL again as above description.<br>
-   4. Push the dial swift 's3' to 'on' with a 's' on the board
+   4. Push the dial swift 's3' to 'on' with a 's' on the board.<br>
-   5. Burn UEFI file for BIOS as above step3 "Update UEFI files".
+   5. Burn UEFI file for BIOS as above step3 "Update UEFI files".<br>
    6. Reset the system again.

 Now you have already updated your failed BIOS, and the board will boot with new UEFI successfully.